codan81/Stock-Flipper-Adviser/README.md

 ## Usage

-To use the Portfolio Advisor application simply open gitbash terminala and type:
+To use the Portfolio Advisor application simply open gitbash terminal and type:

 ```
     voila portfolio_advisor.ipynb